medic/cht-docs/content/en/hosting/_index.md

 ## Considerations when hosting

-To produce optimal results, increase efficiency and develop structured processes in CHT applications, below are considerations to be made before hosting.

-* Current and future storage needs depending on the number of potential users
-* Security needs and protocol considering the sensitivity of health information
-* Availability and reliability
-* Support in case of downtime by setting up various lines of support
-* Disaster recovery and business continuity requirements
-* Cost implications
-* Backup

 Some important questions to consider include:
 * Alerting - How will alerts be sent in the case of downtime or degraded service?